CarsonScott/HSOM/README.md

 A hierarchical self-organizing map (HSOM) is an unsupervised neural network that learns patterns from high-dimensional space and represents them in lower dimensions.

 HSOM networks recieve inputs and feed them into a set of self-organizing maps, each learning individual features of the input space.
-These maps produce sparse output vectors with only the most responsive nodes set to '1', a result of competitive inhibition which restricts the number of 'winners' (i.e. active nodes) allowed at any given time.
+These maps produce sparse output vectors with only the most responsive nodes activating, a result of competitive inhibition which restricts the number of 'winners' (i.e. active nodes) allowed at any given time.

-Each layer in an HSOM network contains a set of maps that view part of the input space and output sparse vectors, which together form the input to the next layer in the hierarchy.
-Information becomes increasingly abstract as it is passed through the network and ultimately yields a low-dimensional, sparse representation of the original data.
+Each layer in an HSOM network contains a set of maps that view part of the input space and generate sparse output vectors, which together form the input for the next layer in the hierarchy.
+Information becomes increasingly abstract as it is passed through the network and ultimately results in a low-dimensional sparse representation of the original data.

-# Overview
+# Description
 Self-organizing maps are useful because they automatically reduce the dimensionality of whatever data is being observed.
 However, if the dimensionality of the data in question is sufficiently high, a single self-organizing map will fail to reduce it while maintaining an accurate representation in the process.

 The solution is to combine many self-organizing maps into one, giant structure.
 SOMs can be arranged in a hierarchy, wherein each layer of the hierarchy contains a set of SOMs that receive input from the previous layer and produce output to the next.